radiantearth/stac-api-spec/ogcapi-features/README.md

 ## Conformance Classes

-While OAFeat defines a single conformance class for its endpoints, STAC API divides these behaviors into two conformance classes -- Features and Collections.
+While OAFeat defines a single conformance class for its endpoints, STAC API divides these behaviors into two conformance classes -- Collections and Features.
 The STAC API - Features (<https://api.stacspec.org/v1.0.0-rc.1/ogcapi-features>) conformance class includes and extends the behavior of OAFeat, while the STAC API - Collections (<https://api.stacspec.org/v1.0.0-rc.1/collections>) conformance class is the subset of Features that pertains only to Collections.